norahhaque/acmw-website/README.md

 * Live site: **[acmw.umn.edu](https://acmw.umn.edu)**
 * Hosted on **Vercel** with automatic deploys on pushes to `main`
+* Repository managed under **acmw-umn** GitHub organization (transferred from personal account in 2025 for organizational ownership)
 * Git hooks (via Husky) run lint and build checks before each push to ensure code quality
 * Add new webmasters to:
-  * GitHub repo as collaborators
+  * GitHub organization as members with repo access
   * Vercel project as team members (for deploy logs and previews)

 ---